eroicaleo/DesignPatterns/Dive/Notes.md

   * We extend the standard `Button` class with a glorious `RoundButton` subclass.
   * We also extend the `UIFramework` with `UIWithRoundButtons` and override `createButton` and make it returns `RoundButton`.
   * Then we use `UIWithRoundButtons` class instead of  `UIFramework` class.

+🐞

+* **Use the Factory Method when you want to save system resources by reusing existing objects instead of rebuilding them each time.**

+⚡

+* Sometimes we are dealing with large, resource-intensive objects such as database connections, file systems, and network resources.
+Here is what has to be done to reuse an existing object:
+  * First, you need to create some storage to keep track of all of the created objects.
+  * When someone requests an object, the program should look for a free object inside that pool.
+  * then return it to the client code.
+  * If there are no free objects, the program should create a new one (and add it to the pool).
+* It's reasonable to put this code into the constructor of the class whose objects we’re trying to reuse.
+However, a constructor must always return **new objects** by definition.
+It can’t return existing instances.
+* We need to have a regular method capable of creating new objects as well as reusing existing ones.
+That sounds very much like a factory method.

+## 📝 How to Implement

+  1. Make all products follow the same interface.
+This interface should declare methods that make sense in every product.
+  2. Add an empty factory method inside the creator class.
+The return type of the method should match the common product interface.
+  3. In the creator’s code find all references to product constructors.
+One by one, replace them with calls to the factory method, while extracting the product creation code into the factory method.
+    1. You might need to add a temporary parameter to the factory method to control the type of returned product.
+    2. the code of the factory method may look pretty ugly.
+It may have a large `switch` operator that picks which product class to instantiate.
+ 4. Now, create a set of creator subclasses for each type of product listed in the factory method.
+Override the factory method in the subclasses and extract the appropriate bits of construction code from the base method.
+ 5. If there are too many product types and it doesn’t make sense to create subclasses for all of them, you can reuse the control parameter from the base class in subclasses.
+     1. For instance, imagine that you have the following hierarchy of classes: the base `Mail` class with a couple of subclasses: `AirMail` and `GroundMail` ; the `Transport` classes are `Plane` , `Trunk` and `Train`.  `AirMail` and `GroundMail` are concrete creator.  `AirMail` only produces  `Plane`
+        * `GroundMail` can produce either `Trunk` or `Train`, it depends on the argument passed by client code.
+        * Or we can create a  `TrainMail`  to handle `Train`.
+ 6. If, after all of the extractions, the base factory method has become empty, you can make it abstract.
+If there’s something left, you can make it a default behavior of the method.